collective/collective.taskqueue2/README.md

 ## Configuration

+### Environment variable `HUEY_CONSUMER`

+The `HUEY_CONSUMER` environment variable determines whether the current Plone/Zope instance functions as a consumer of the task queue.
+It can have the values `1`, `True`, `true`, or `on` to indicate that the instance is a consumer.
+Any other value will be considered as indicating that the instance is not a consumer.

 ### Environment variable `HUEY_LOG_LEVEL`

 `HUEY_LOG_LEVEL` is an environment variable used to configure the logging level for the `collective.taskqueue2` package, which is based on the Huey package.

 Here are some key points about `HUEY_LOG_LEVEL`: